open-telemetry/opentelemetry-specification/specification/context/api-propagators.md

 Returns a new `Context` derived from the `Context` passed as argument.

+`Getter` is defined as a separate object from the carrier to avoid runtime allocations, removing the need for additional objects wrapping the carrier that access its contents through a given interface.

+`Getter` MUST be stateless and allowed to be saved as a constant to avoid runtime allocations.

 #### Getter argument

 Getter is an argument in `Extract` that get value from given field

 `Getter` allows a `HttpTextPropagator` to read propagated fields from a carrier.

-`Getter` MUST be stateless and allowed to be saved as a constant to avoid runtime allocations.
 One of the ways to implement it is `Getter` class with `Get` method as described below.

 ##### Get